Contact InformationDr. Lynne Andreozzi Fontaine

 - Honors Forum: We strongly recommend participation in the Honors Forum.
 We also recommend that participation is part of the requirements for the final product.
 However, by checking this box, you are not committing yourself to participate.

 - Assessment: You will receive two separate grades for your normal coursework and your Honors Project.
 How your final grade is determined and what will be assessed to determine your grade for your project is up to you and your advisor.
+Will they look at things such as quality of work, timeliness, attendance at meetings, etc.

 - Conference Schedule and Dates: Again, this is up to you and your advisor.
 Some advisors want to meet every week at a set time and some are fine with a couple times a semester.
-The beginning date is typically when you fill out the application form, and the end date is the last day of classes.
+Typically, the beginning date is typically when you fill out the application form, and the end date is the last day of classes.
 We recommend having the end date before finals, so you do not need to worry about completing your project in addition to taking finals.

 - Signatures: We need the original signature of you, the faculty member, and the department chairperson.
 The department chairperson is the chair for the department in which your faculty advisor is located.
 Please allow at least one week for the department chairperson to sign the form.
 We cannot accept photocopies or faxes.
+DO NOT TURN IN THE FORM WITHOUT THE CHAIRPERSON'S SIGNATURE.

 - Our Recommendation: Make a copy of the form for you and your advisor before you turn it in.